DK519/TrySoHard/Readme.txt

-Just trush talk here..
+Just trush talk here...
-Nothing is here.
+Nothing is here..
+For Study.